paulodiovani/blog.diovani.com/technology/_posts/2025-06-13-configuring-neovim-011-lsp.md

 ![neovim-lsp-autocomplete](../../assets/media/2025-06-13-configuring-neovim-011-lsp/neovim-lsp-autocomplete.png)

-You might want to create some extra mappings for your own, I have these, for example:
+You might want to create some extra mappings of your own, I have these, for example:

 ```vim
 " code completion with omni function